What is PAT Testing?

 This will depend on the number of appliances within your building and how easily accessible they are.
 A normal workstation with a computer, printer and extension lead would typically take around 5 minutes to test and reconnect.
-If you have any specific timescales to work to you should liaise with us and gain clarification.
+If you have any specific time-scales to work to you should liaise with us and gain clarification.

-What is the labeling system?
+What is the labelling system?

 All appliances that are tested should be given a unique form of identification.
 This will normally be in the form of an adhesive label indicating an asset number and the retest due date.

 Do I have to keep records?